 Overall recommendation: Recommended for anyone interested in taking images of the sun in HA or visuals and also desires a portable, simple, fuss-free HA solution.
 The Daystar "camera quark" is obviously targeted to Canon and Nikon users, but others such as myself can appreciate adapting the camera quark to a telescope with the addition of the adapters, so I can enjoy my Quark either way.
 Adapter links are in this review below.

-Other Items you may want to consider: I also threw some additional money on this project to buy a diagonal adapter to allow me to do visuals using a common eyepiece, as well as the nosepiece to convert the camera quark to a standard quark as mentioned.
+Other Items you may want to consider: I also threw some additional money on this project to buy a diagonal adapter to allow me to do visuals using a common eyepiece, as well as the nosepiece to convert the camera quark to a standard quark as mentioned, giving me the option to use it on a telescope or my DSLR with lens.

 When choosing your lens I would suggest you go with a longer 400mm or even a 500mm; my 300mm only filled my sensor less than 1/4 size, and with a full crop of the 24mp image rendered a reasonable level of detail.
 I feel a 400 or 500mm lens would be much better suited for the task.
 Also, to keep everything portable, consider a modified DSLR for solar imaging for optimal results.
 Overall, this is a keeper and fun to use, see you outdoors!